Wildlife of the Falkland Islands: Ecological zones and habitats

-The Falkland islands are an archipelago located some 650 km off South America in the south Atlantic Ocean.
+The Falkland Islands are an archipelago located some 650 km off South America in the south Atlantic Ocean.
 Biogeographically, the Falkland Islands are classified as part of the Antarctic ecozone and Antarctic Floristic Kingdom.
 Strong connections exist with the flora and fauna of Patagonia in South America, especially to those in Tierra del Fuego.
 As the Falkland Islands were originally connected to the African rather than South American mainland, the connections with Patagonia suggest wildlife on the islands arrived through dispersal.

 There are two main islands in the archipelago, East Falkland and West Falkland, along with over 700 smaller ones.
 19 land habitats are recognised.
 The soil types in the island vary, due to the relative dryness of the west compared to the east and differences in altitude.
 Many coastal areas have tussac grass, which needs high humidity and salty air to flourish.
 Inland habitats are often heath, either grass or shrubs, or feldmark made of cushion plants.
 Lowlands have acidic peaty soil with a low fertility.
 These lowlands support grass in wetter areas, but only shrubs in the drier areas.
 In the areas with high nutrient levels, the lowlands can support turf, however most peat is very shallow and lies on top of clay.
-The mountains usually have clay or stony soils, on which only feldmark plants such as cushion plants can grow and which support a very small diversity of species.
+Mountain vegetation consists mainly of cushion plants, moss and lichen dominated heaths.